Club News, Rules, Water Conditions and Lost & Found

 Release all bass over 3 lbs.
 Do Not put bass over 3 lbs into livewells or on stringers.
 I will enforce these rules!
 If you value your membership...do not violate these rules!

 Bed fishing for bass from the bank (no wade fishing for bedding bass) is not allowed in any Club lake!
 Bed fishing from boats is allowed.
 This rule started on Tuesday, 18 Dec., 2007.

 No bass fishing with live bait at any Club lake... that includes Donavan and Bar-D lakes!
-Lure fishing only for bass in all club lakes ... that includes all Donavan and all Bar-D lakes.
+Lure fishing only for bass and crappie in all club lakes ... that includes all Donavan lakes and all Bar-D lakes.

 More lake managers are discovering that big, hard, plastic worms and big plastic finese baits swallowed by bass are killing many bass.
 Also, old plastic baits that are thrown into the water are being eaten by bass and many of these bass are dying.
 The big chunks of plastic are lodging in their intestines and will not pass out.
 Most big time "Pay-to-Fish by the day" businesses (Dreamland, etc.) will not allow any plastic baits ... period.

 New Rule: Do Not throw used plastic baits into the water....put them in your boat and take them home to your waste basket...Do Not throw old plastic baits on the ground at the ramps or parking areas.